bobleesj/learn-swift-with-bob/course/object-oriented-swift/type-property-method.md

 ```

 ### Practical Usage
-You may store a list of items using the follow way below.
+You may store a list of items.

 ```swift
 class BluetoothID {